edisonchan2013928/Fast-Prediction-for-Additive-Kernels-Using-KARL/README.md

 3: fast algorithms for other machine learning models (e.g., kernel clustering, Gaussian process etc.).

 [a] Tsz Nam Chan, Leong Hou U, Reynold Cheng, Man Lung Yiu, Shivansh Mittal.
 "Efficient Algorithms for Kernel Aggregation Queries" IEEE Transactions on Knowledge and Data Engineering (TKDE), To appear. ("https://edisonchan2013928.github.io/My-homepage/publication/KARL_AK.pdf")

+If you have any question about this paper, please contact me (just call me Edison).
+The contact information can be found in my personal homepage "https://edisonchan2013928.github.io/My-homepage/".